reiryuki/Dolby-Atmos-RC4-Ryuki-Mod/README.md

 - If using multiple audio mods, use one of these bellow, don't use both:
   - AML 4.0 supported
   - ACDB supported (Android 10 and bellow only for now)
-- You can rename any dap-default extension to .xml to use more bass enhancer boost.
+- You can rename any other dap-default to dap-default.xml to use more bass enhancer boost.
 See /data/adb/modules_update/DolbyAtmos/system/vendor/etc/dolby/.
 Rename another .xml to .mod.
 Delete /data/vendor/dolby/dap_sqlite3.db if there before reboot.
 - You can disable your in-built Dirac audio FX if you sure it's conflicting with Dolby.
 Run at Terminal Emulator before flashing the module: